 Fortunately, design inclusions like wheels and pull-out handles mean even a pretty petite person can usually manage just fine.

-Dumping out your cassette toilet waste tanks is never going to be a luxurious task, no matter what system you put in place.
+Dumping out your portable cassette toilet waste tanks is never going to be a luxurious task, no matter what system you put in place.
 But some people particularly dislike dumping from a cassette toilet.
 With a standard black tank, dumping is a bit more hands-off.

 Typically, the less hands-on you are with your waste tank, the cleaner the process will be.